A road sign with a large black arrow and white lettering that reads "Texas Bound" is pointing the way to the best places to live in Texas.

 11. Lubbock, Texas

 In northwest Texas, two hours south of Amarillo, you’ll find the city of Lubbock.
-Originally a quiet college town, this South Plains hub is now home to around 267,000 people across multiple generations.
-At an elevation of just over 3,200 feet and far from the coast, residents in Lubbock experience a dry climate of mild winters and hot summers with very little rainfall.
+Originally a quiet college town, this South Plains hub is now home to around 267,000 people.
+At an elevation of just over 3,200 feet and far from the coast, residents in Lubbock experience a dry climate with mild winters and hot summers that get very little rainfall.
 And fair warning: This rugged, dry, and dusty region is prone to tornadoes and dust storms at certain times of the year — but provides unexpected beauty year-round at spots like the Monahans Sandhills State Park.

 Lubbock boasts a lively music and arts scene, delicious dining options, and an array of family-friendly activities, and it’s home to Texas Tech University’s more than 40,000 students.
-One of the largest in the U.S., the Tech campus occupies 1,900 acres and is the only university in Texas that includes a law school, medical school, undergraduate and graduate university in the same campus.
-The school offers about 100 master’s degree and 60 doctoral degree programs.
+One of the largest in the U.S., the Tech campus occupies 1,900 acres and is the only university in Texas that includes a law school, medical school, undergraduate, and graduate programs on the same campus.

 Wichita Falls is home to a thriving downtown district with innovative dining, shopping, and cultural events.